 \section{Methods}

-We begin by reviewing and reformulating probabilistic CCA (pCCA) in \cref{sec:pCCA_vectors}, which we then generalize to time series in \cref{sec:pCCAtimeseries} to yield a dynamic version of pCCA. \cref{thm:equivalence_to_genvar} establishes an equivalence between the GENVAR version of multi-set CCA \citep{kettenring1971canonical} and maximum likelihood applied to our dynamic pCCA.
+We begin by reviewing and reformulating probabilistic CCA (pCCA) in \cref{sec:pCCA_vectors}, which we then generalize to time series in \cref{sec:pCCAtimeseries} to yield a dynamic version of pCCA.
 We define the LaDynS model based on the loglikelihood function in \cref{def:ladyns}.
-We go over choice of regularization parameters in \cref{sec:tuning_parameter} and the fitting algorithm in \cref{sec:fit_algorithm}.
+We go over the choice of regularization parameters in \cref{sec:tuning_parameter} and the fitting algorithm in \cref{sec:fit_algorithm}.
 We discuss statistical inference in \cref{sec:inference}.